-A brief alert: Various requirements of the e-CFR depend upon your knowledge of the end use, end-user, ultimate destination, or other details of the export transaction.
+Various requirements of the e-CFR depend upon your knowledge of the end-use, end-user, ultimate destination, or other details of the export transaction.
 If you can discuss your transaction in good conscience and with complete confidence, then there should not be any cause for an agency alert.

-But if you cannot explain to whom you are selling your product, why the customer is buying it in the first place or what he or she will do with it once it is purchased, you've got a problem.
-You should then refrain from pursuing the transaction, advise the BXA, and wait.
-The BXA is there to help you, not hurt you.
-Their role is to prevent exports and re-exports contrary to the national security and foreign policy interests of the United States.
+However, if you cannot explain to whom you are selling your product, why the customer is buying it in the first place, or what they will do with it once it is purchased, you've may have a problem.
+You should refrain from pursuing the transaction, advise the BXA, and wait.

 Your customer is responsible for an import license.
-If you have secured payment with him, for example, with an Irrevocable Letter of Credit, your customer must take appropriate measures to determine whether he needs an import license.
+If you have secured payment with them, for example, with an Irrevocable Letter of Credit, your customer must take appropriate measures to determine whether they need an import license.

-If he needs a license and neglects to apply, and you ship anyway against the L/C, you are still entitled to payment because you took care of things at your end, even though your customer will not be able to clear the product at the port of entry until he resolves the licensing problem (although I don't recommend such a rigid and inconsiderate course of action if you value your relationship with your customer!).
+If the importer needs a license and neglects to apply—and you ship anyway against the L/C—you are still entitled to payment because you took care of things at your end.
+However, your customer will not be able to clear the product at the port of entry until they resolve the licensing problem.

-If, on the other hand, your customer fails to get an import license and you ship on open account, you may not get paid until weeks or months later.
-In either case, you should find out from your customer if an import license is needed, even though it is not your responsibility to arrange it -- and be sure to secure payment whether the license is needed or not.
+If, on the other hand, your customer fails to get an import license and you ship on an open account, you may not get paid until weeks or months later.
+In either case, you should find out from your customer if an import license is needed.
+The import license is not your responsibility to arrange but it will help to secure payment whether the license is needed or not.

-Most developed nations have organizations comparable to the U.S. Food & Drug Administration that monitor product safety.
-So before your customer imports so much as a bologna sandwich, they will have to check with their FDA equivalent to make sure the product can be imported.
+Most developed nations have organizations comparable to the U.S. Food & Drug Administration (FDA) that monitors product safety.
+So, before your customers can accept the import, they will have to check with their FDA-equivalent to make sure the product can be imported.
 Once you've made sure that there is no reason why your product should be barred from entry, you may be ready to ship.